buildtimetrend/python-lib/README.md

 ------------

 - keen (client for storing build time data as events in keen.io)
-- lxml (python wrapper for libxml2 and libxslt, required for storage type `native`)
+- lxml (python wrapper for libxml2 and libxslt)
 - matplotlib v1.2.0 or higher (for drawing the `native` trend graph, can be omitted when only using keen.io to generate charts.
 Stackplot requires version v1.2.0)

 ### Dependency installation